Design secure applications on Azure

 Use platform-supplied authentication and authorization mechanisms instead of custom code.
 This is because developing custom authentication code can be prone to error.
 Commercial code (for example, from Microsoft) often is extensively reviewed for security.
 Azure Active Directory (Azure AD) is the Azure solution for identity and access management.
 These Azure AD tools and services help with secure development:

 Microsoft identity platform is a set of components that developers use to build apps that securely sign in users.
 The platform assists developers who are building single-tenant, line-of-business (LOB) apps and developers who are looking to develop multi-tenant apps.
 In addition to basic sign-in, apps built by using the Microsoft identity platform can call Microsoft APIs and custom APIs.
 The Microsoft identity platform supports industry-standard protocols like OAuth 2.0 and OpenID Connect.

 Azure Active Directory B2C (Azure AD B2C) is an identity management service you can use to customize and control how customers sign up, sign in, and manage their profiles when they use your applications.
 This includes applications that are developed for iOS, Android, and .NET, among others.
 Azure AD B2C enables these actions while protecting customer identities.

 The concept of least privilege means giving users the precise level of access and control they need to do their jobs and nothing more.

 Would a software developer need domain admin rights?
 Would an administrative assistant need access to administrative controls on their personal computer?
 Evaluating access to software is no different.
-If you use role-based access control (RBAC) to give users different abilities and authority in your application, you wouldn’t give everyone access to everything.
+If you use Azure role-based access control (Azure RBAC) to give users different abilities and authority in your application, you wouldn't give everyone access to everything.
 By limiting access to what is required for each role, you limit the risk of a security issue occurring.